 Wearable Brain Interface combines new classes of nanomembrane electrodes with flexible electronics and a deep learning algorithm.
-Potentially, helping disabled people, wirelessly control an electric wheelchair.
-Interacting with a computer or operate a small robotic vehicle without donning a bulky hair-electrode cap or contending with wires.
+Potentially helping disabled people wirelessly control an electric wheelchair.
+Interacting with a computer or operating a small robotic vehicle without donning a bulky hair-electrode cap or contending with wires.

-By providing a fully portable, wireless brain-machine interface (BMI), the wearable system offers an improvement over conventional electroencephalography (EEG).
+By providing a fully portable, wireless brain-machine interface (BMI), the wearable system improves over conventional electroencephalography (EEG).
 Measuring signals from visually evoked potentials in the human brain.
 The system’s ability to measure EEG signals for BMI used six human subjects.
-As of yet, disabled individuals used later in the program.
+As of yet, disabled individuals are used later in the program.

 Ergonomic EEG System

-In addition, BMI is an essential part of rehabilitation technology that allows those with amyotrophic lateral sclerosis (ALS), chronic stroke, or other severe motor disabilities to control prosthetic systems.
-Gathering brain signals known as steady-state virtually evoked potentials (SSVEP) .
-Requiring use of an electrode-studded hair cap that uses wet electrodes, adhesives and wires to connect with computer equipment that interprets the signals.
+In addition, BMI is an essential part of rehabilitation technology that allows those with amyotrophic lateral sclerosis (ALS), chronic stroke, or other severe motor disabilities to control prosthetic systems—gathering brain signals known as steady-state virtually evoked potentials (SSVEP)—requiring the use of an electrode-studded hair cap that uses wet electrodes, adhesives and wires to connect with computer equipment that interprets the signals.

 Controlling Wheelchairs – Sensing Requirements

-Beyond the sensing requirements, detecting and analyzing SSVEP signals challenge the team, because of the low signal amplitude.
+Beyond the sensing requirements, detecting and analyzing SSVEP signals challenge the team because of the low signal amplitude.
 Which is in the range of tens of microvolts, similar to electrical noise in the body.
-Researchers also deal with variation in human brains.
+Researchers also deal with variations in human brains.
 Also, accurately measuring the signals is essential to determining what the user wants the system to activate.
-To address those challenges, the research team turned to deep learning neural network algorithms running on the flexible circuitry.
+To address those challenges, the research team turned to deep learning neural network algorithms running on flexible circuitry.

-In addition, the researchers used deep learning models to identify which electrodes most useful for gathering information to classify EEG signals.
-It was found that the model is able to identify the relevant locations in the brain for BMI.
-Which is in agreement with human experts.
-This reduces the number of sensors we need, cutting cost and improving portability.https://www.glewengineering.com/researchers-developed-tiny-lensless-endoscope/
+In addition, the researchers used deep learning models to identify which electrodes are most useful for gathering information to classify EEG signals.
+It was found that the model is able to identify the relevant locations in the brain for BMI, which is in agreement with human experts.
+This reduces the number of sensors we need, cutting costs and improving portability.https://www.glewengineering.com/researchers-developed-tiny-lensless-endoscope/

 Wearable Brain Interface Worn on Scalp

 For that reason, the system evaluated six human subjects.
 The deep learning algorithm with real-time data classification controls an electric wheelchair and a small robotic vehicle.
-The signals used to control a display system without using a keyboard, joystick, or other controller.
+The signals control a display system without using a keyboard, joystick, or another controller.

-Typical EEG systems covers the majority of the scalp to recover signals.
+Typical EEG systems cover the majority of the scalp to recover signals.
 This miniaturized, wearable soft device is fully integrated.
 Designed with comfort for long-term use.
-Next steps will include improving the electrodes and making the system more useful for motor-impaired individuals. https://www.glewengineering.com/brain-tumor-imaging-protein-in-scorpion-venom/
+The next steps will include improving the electrodes and making the system more useful for motor-impaired individuals. https://www.glewengineering.com/brain-tumor-imaging-protein-in-scorpion-venom/

-Also, this Wearable Brain Interface future study focus is on investigation of fully elastomeric (Coatings).
-Wireless self-adhesive electrodes mounted on the hairy scalp without any support from headgear.
-Along with further miniaturization of the electronics to incorporate more electrodes for use with other studies.
-The EEG system is reconfigured to monitor motor-evoked potentials or motor imagination for motor-impaired subjects.
-Which further studied as a future work on therapeutic applications.
-Therefore, long term, the system is potentially for other applications where simpler EEG monitoring dsiplay helfulness. https://www.emotiv.com/brain-controlled-technology/
+Also, this Wearable Brain Interface future study focuses on the investigation of fully elastomeric (Coatings).
+Wireless self-adhesive electrodes mounted on the hairy scalp without any support from the headgear, along with further miniaturization of the electronics to incorporate more electrodes in other studies.
+The EEG system is reconfigured to monitor motor-evoked potentials or motor imagination for motor-impaired subjects, which is further studied as future work on therapeutic applications.
+Therefore, long term, the system is potential for other applications where simpler EEG monitoring display helpfulness. https://www.emotiv.com/brain-controlled-technology/

-In conclusion, this Wearable Brain Interface, EEG monitoring system has the potential to finally allow scientists to monitor human neural activity in a relatively unobtrusive way as subjects go about their lives.
-For example, engineers currently using a similar system to monitor neural activity while people sleep in the comfort of their own homes, rather than the lab.
+In conclusion, this Wearable Brain Interface EEG monitoring system has the potential to finally allow scientists to monitor human neural activity in a relatively unobtrusive way as subjects go about their lives.
+For example, engineers are currently using a similar system to monitor neural activity while people sleep in the comfort of their own homes rather than in the lab.
 Therefore, measuring sleep-related neural activity with an imperceptible system may allow us to identify new, noninvasive biomarkers of Alzheimer’s-related neural pathology predictive of dementia.